 BiographyComposer Daniel Thomas Davis’ wide range of musical activities has taken him from the stages of Carnegie Hall and the Royal Opera House to monasteries in the Horn of Africa to directing new-music festivals in the rural South.
-Praised as “ingenious” by The Guardian and for his “endless curiosity” by USA Today, he creates music singled out for its connection to the human voice and its “magnificent…and entirely original style of orchestration” (Lexington Herald Leader).
+Praised as “ingenious” by The Guardian and “fun and unpretentious” by The New Yorker, he creates music singled out for its “soul-wrenching” connection to the human voice and its “deft and beautiful, rich harmonic and textural language.”
+(Classical Voice North America).

-Immersed in shaped-note singing since his childhood in the rural South, he has strong interests in American popular and traditional musics – especially blues, old-time country, and congregational singing.
-Fascinated by the intricacies and idiosyncrasies of the human voice, Davis has also studied ethnomusicology and several East African vocal/string traditions, primarily with master artists in Ethiopia and Eritrea.
-A music professor at the State University of New York at Binghamton, Daniel has previously held appointments at Duke University and the California College of the Arts.
-He holds degrees from the University of Michigan, Royal Academy of Music, School of Oriental and African Studies, Peabody Conservatory of Music and Johns Hopkins University, and has studied composition with William Bolcom, Michael Daugherty, Sir Peter Maxwell Davies, Chris Theofanidis, and Judith Weir.
+Immersed in shaped-note singing since his childhood in the rural South, he has longstanding interests in American popular and traditional musics – especially old-time country, blues and congregational singing.
+Fascinated by the intricacies and idiosyncrasies of the human voice, he has also studied ethnomusicology and several East African vocal/string traditions, primarily with master artists in Ethiopia and Eritrea.
+A music professor at Binghamton University (State University of New York), Dan has previously held appointments at Duke University and the California College of the Arts.
+He holds degrees from the University of Michigan, Royal Academy of Music, School of Oriental and African Studies, Peabody Conservatory of Music and Johns Hopkins University.